ABlobOfGarbage/radix-bpe/README.md

 ## The speed

 In my testing I use a ~10 megabyte text file that I scraped from some twitch streams.
 This program is able to process that file in less than 3 minutes.
-I would say that is pretty fast
+I would say that is pretty fast.
+I have not implemented multithreading yet but I have done vectorization.